cmungall/owljs/README.md

 JavaScript engine.

 owl.js makes JVM calls to the OWLAPI, so it would be difficult to port this to a non-JVM js engine such as Node.
-However, the system is designed to be one component in an ecosystem, and will soon include a RESTful server using JSON-LD, allowing any kinds of client access to OWL capabilities.
+The system is designed to be one component in an ecosystem, and will soon include a RESTful server using JSON-LD, allowing any kinds of client access to OWL capabilities.
+The same API may be preserved, allowing a node.js client to make RESTful calls to a jvm owl.js server as if it were talking to the JVM.

 # Why JavaScript?